amirlib/gca/docs/README.md

   * Deep copies a graph object.
 Will clone bfsGraph and FlowGraph objects too.
   * **@returns {Graph}** Cloned Graph.
 * `printNodesID()`
-  * Returns the nodes that are in NodesID array.
+  * Returns the ids' nodes of the graph.
   * **@returns {string}**
 * `toString()`
-  * Returns the matrix of the graph.
+  * Returns the presentation of the graph as a matrix.
   * **@returns {string}**

 ### bfsGraph